How You Can Recharge Your Suaoki Power Station With Solar Panels

 It depends on which power station you have and which solar panel you chose.
 If your Suaoki came with the MC4 to DC adapter and you picked a panel with MC4 connectors, it can only be connected one way.

-It’s also possible your solar panel came with MC4 connectors, and you want to use the APP input for a quicker charge, then you would need a MC4 to APP adapter (some power stations include this adapter).
-Note that you might have to rearrange the APP side of it to fit your Suaoki battery, it’s easy to do.
+It’s also possible your solar panel came with MC4 connectors, and you want to use the APP input for a quicker charge, then you would need a No products found. (some power stations include this adapter).
+Note that you might have to rearrange the APP side of it to fit your Suaoki battery.
+It’s easy to do.

 How To Use Third-Party Panels From Companies Like Renogy, HQST, Newpowa, ECO-WORTHY